Neurotech-Davis/our-website/README.md

 6. typed our domain, pressed continue, and added records required onto porkbun dns section
 7. deleted records with 'pixie.porkbun.com' or 'pixie-parking.porkbun.com' (only had records firebase wanted listed on porkbun dns section)
 8. waited overnight for records to get approved
-9. once approved said 'connected' next domain in firebase console & the website could be seen from our custom domain
+9. once approved said 'connected' next to custom domain in firebase console (hosting > domains)
+10. went to custom domain and website could be seen :)